DmitriyKhotin/Banner-editor/README.md

  ![](ezgif.com-video-to-gif.gif)

 #### You can:

-1. change
+1. Move text and images inside banner
+2. change:
 * banner size
 * banner font size
 * banner text
 * banner text color
 * background color
-2. insert image:
+3. insert image:
 * by dataURI in the field dataURI
 * local file
 * by link in the field dataURI
-3. copy as:
+4. copy as:
 * html
 * json
-4. download as png
+5. download as png

 ## Installation